Isla Bryson case

-Isla Annie Bryson is a transgender woman from Clydebank, Scotland who, prior to transitioning, raped two women in 2016 and 2019, and was convicted of those offences in 2023.
+Isla Annie Bryson is a transgender woman from Clydebank, Scotland, who, prior to transitioning in 2020, raped two women, one in 2016 and another in 2019, and was convicted of those offences in 2023.
 Bryson was charged, and first appeared in court in 2019.
-In 2020, she came out as transgender.

 Bryson was remanded to a women's prison while awaiting trial, and segregated from other prisoners pending risk assessment.
 Following public backlash, she was transferred to a men's prison.
-The case was used to criticize the Scottish Parliament's passage of the Gender Recognition Reform (Scotland) Bill, despite it having been blocked by the UK Government (using section 35 of the Scotland Act 1998).
+The case was used to criticise the Scottish Parliament's passage of the Gender Recognition Reform (Scotland) Bill, despite it having been blocked by the British government (using Section 35 of the Scotland Act 1998).

 During the controversy, the Scottish Prison Service announced an "urgent review" into the location of transgender inmates, and announced that trans people would be initially imprisoned according to their assigned sex rather than gender identity, until assessment could determine which was ultimately more appropriate for the individual.

 Background

 Bryson was born in 1991 and named Adam Binnie Bryson.
 Bryson married a woman in July 2016 and took on her surname, Graham.
 In September 2016 and June 2019, Bryson raped two women.
-One woman testified having met her as Adam Graham on the dating website, Badoo.
+One woman testified having met her as Adam Graham on the dating website Badoo.
 The other woman met Bryson, who was using the name DJ Blade, on Bigo Live.

 Bryson appeared in court in July 2019 as Adam Graham, and was charged that year.
 In 2020, she came out as transgender, and changed her name to Isla Annie Bryson.
 As of May 2021, her legal name was Annie Bryson, but her legal gender was unchanged.
-In the 2023 trial, she testified that she knew she was trans since the age of four, Bryson's mother and her estranged wife expressed skepticism about this.
+In the 2023 trial, she testified that she knew she was trans since the age of four, Bryson's mother and her estranged wife expressed scepticism about this.
 Her wife further accused Bryson of stabbing her and attempting to rape her, and said she had been trying to end their marriage for seven years, but had been unable to locate Bryson.

-As of February 2023, Bryson was undergoing feminizing hormone therapy.
+As of February 2023 Bryson was undergoing feminising hormone therapy.